 We follow the government’s guidelines on rent setting based on the Consumer Price Index (CPI).
 This measures the change in prices of everyday goods and services typically bought by UK households.

-We work out your rent by taking the previous September’s CPI rate, which was 1.7% in 2024, and adding 1% to it.
-This means we’ll be increasing your rent by 2.7% from April 2025.
-It is the standard method used by all housing associations.
+We work out your rent by taking the previous September’s CPI rate, which was 3.8% in 2025, and adding 1% to it.
+This means we’ll be increasing your rent by 4.8% from April 2026.
+This is the standard method used by all housing associations to set their rent.

 If you’re a shared owner